nullikacademy/custom-lobechat/contributing/Internationalization/Add-New-Locale.md

 ### Step 2: Automatically Translate Language Files

-LobeChat uses the `lobe-i18n` tool to automatically translate language files, so manual updating of i18n files is not required.
+OpenGPT uses the `lobe-i18n` tool to automatically translate language files, so manual updating of i18n files is not required.

 Run the following command to automatically translate and generate the Vietnamese language files: